Law Office of Michelle Ball Discipline,Parent & student rights Should Students Talk To Schools When Questioned?

 Simple Rules

 Most students will probably be questioned at some point in their long school careers.
 Many times this can be innocent.
-But if not, parents can arm them in advance by instructing them as follows:
+But if not, parents can arm a student in advance by instructing them as follows:

 1) If you are ever called into the office, be polite.